bitcoinjs/bitcoinjs-lib/README.md

 If you are thinking of using the master branch of this library in production, *stop*.
 Master is not stable; it is our development branch, and only tagged releases may be classified as stable.

-If you are looking for the original, it is tagged as `0.1.3`.
-Unless you need it for dependency reasons, it is strongly recommended that you use (or upgrade to) the newest version, which adds major functionality, cleans up the interface, fixes many bugs, and adds over 1,300 more tests.
+If you are looking for the latest releases,  look at the [repositories tags](https://github.com/bitcoinjs/bitcoinjs-lib/tags) or download from `npm` (see below).

 ## Installation